Emergency Fund Rules: 5 Things That Will Help You With Your Savings

 1. The number of months worth of expenses

+So, how do you decide what’s right for you?
 The amount of money someone wants to tuck away depends on their lifestyle choices and what their expenses would be in severe cases.
-While for some, six months’ worth of expenses or income is the sweet spot, others would find eight to 12 months more appropriate.
+A single person with a stable job might feel comfortable with three months of expenses.
+However, a freelancer with fluctuating income, a single-income family with children, or someone with chronic health issues should strongly consider aiming for the higher end of the spectrum.
+While for some, six months’ worth of expenses or income is the sweet spot, others would find eight to 12 months more appropriate for their situation, offering an even greater sense of security.

-While it’s important to consider your expenses (bills, rent or mortgage, groceries, car payments, etc.), these emergency fund rules act as guidelines, so don’t feel bad if you can’t save as much as you would want.
+While it’s important to consider your expenses (bills, rent or mortgage, groceries, car payments, insurance, and minimum debt payments), these emergency fund rules act as guidelines, so don’t feel bad if you can’t save as much as you would want right away.
+The key is to start somewhere.
+The task of saving six months of expenses can feel overwhelming, so break it down.

 Even a month’s worth of expenses, or a couple of hundred dollars stashed away for emergencies, is better than nothing.
+Many experts advise starting with a more manageable goal, like a “$1,000 starter emergency fund.”
+This initial victory can build momentum and confidence.
 When you have more financial resources, you can add more, but until then, save the amount you can without feeling like you are restricting yourself.
+The journey of a thousand miles begins with a single step.

 Keep reading to discover all these emergency fund rules!